Alexandra Bookamer, Class of 2017

 Can you describe your educational and career path following graduation from BMS?
 I took a year off after high school and went to Brazil on a YES team.
 Then I attended Messiah College and graduated in 2006 with Major in Communication and Minor in Business Administration.
 For several years after college, I worked at Renno's Lawn Service.
 In December 2008, I began working at The Stewardship Group, basically as a receptionist.
 In 2009, I earned my insurance license and in 2019, became the manager of the Property and Casualty Department.
 I was promoted to Vice President in 2016 and purchased the agency in December 2018.

 What are some memorable experiences from your time as a student at BMS that helped to shape your career choices?
 I always enjoyed and did well at writing and presenting.
 Those skills have certainly helped me in my current career.
-BMS also provided me the opportunity to be heavily involved in several things: Basketball, School Play, Yearbook editor, etc. that I may not have got the chance to do at another school.
+BMS also provided me with the opportunity to be heavily involved in several things: basketball, school play, Yearbook editor, etc. that I may not have got the chance to do at another school.
 I don’t think I ever thought I’d end up being an insurance agent, but many of the experiences I had and the relationships I developed at BMS have certainly helped me in my business.

 As you reflect on how others invested in you at BMS, are there any other thoughts that come to mind?
-I’m grateful that my parents choose to send me to BMS and made sacrifices necessary to do so.
-I’ve always been grateful about how many of the middle school, high school teachers were patient enough to stick with me through the years as I developed and matured.
+I’m grateful that my parents chose to send me to BMS and made the sacrifices necessary to do so.
+I’ve always been grateful about how many of the middle school and high school teachers were patient enough to stick with me through the years as I developed and matured.
 I had an ornery phase but that didn’t stop them from mentoring and caring for me as I grew up at BMS.
-Was really cool to develop relationships with teachers and staff through my time at BMS.
+It was really cool to develop relationships with teachers and staff through my time at BMS.

 How do you feel that God has used your current occupation to impact the community around you?
 That’s the best part of my job, getting to interact with many people from many different backgrounds.
-Being an insurance agent is all about gaining trust, and fostering relationships with our clients.
+Being an insurance agent is all about gaining trust and fostering relationships with our clients.
 I am not a “salesman”, but some of the tools I began to develop at BMS have allowed me to build relationships and continue a successful business so far.
-As the business continues to grow, right here in Belleville, I’m grateful for opportunities that we will have to give back and to bless people’s lives locally.
-Our philosophy here is right out of Phil 2:3, treat others the way that we would want to be treated.
-God has been gracious to me in my life, I enjoy working in a job that I can look for opportunity to extend that grace and understanding to others.
+As the business continues to grow, right here in Belleville, I’m grateful for the opportunities that we will have to give back and to bless people’s lives locally.
+Our philosophy here is from Phil 2:3, treat others the way that we would want to be treated.
+God has been gracious to me in my life.
+I enjoy working in a job where I can look for opportunities to extend that grace and understanding to others.

 Josiah Yoder, Class of 2016